Bitsits/Push-Puzzle-WP7/README.md

 Instructions
 ---
-You can slide the puzzle blocks using with mouse <kbd>LEFT BUTTON</kbd>.
+You can slide the puzzle blocks using with <kbd>TAP</kbd>.
 The top and the bottom block can slide vertically and side ones can slide horizontally.

 But if you make a mess you have to repeat the level.